sindresorhus/p-limit/readme.md

 The number of promises that are waiting to run (i.e. their internal `fn` was not called yet).

 ## FAQ

 ### How is this different from the [`p-queue`](https://github.com/sindresorhus/p-queue) package?

-This package is only about limiting the number of concurrent executions, while `p-queue` is a fully featured queue implementation with lots of different options, introspection, and ability to pause and clear the queue.
+This package is only about limiting the number of concurrent executions, while `p-queue` is a fully featured queue implementation with lots of different options, introspection, and ability to pause the queue.

 ## Related